I need to...

 Attention Boaters and In-Water Hull Cleaners

-Information collected via the survey may help Port staff better understand the cleaning strategies used in San Diego Bay and inform potential next steps in our collective effort to improve water quality.
+The Port will be using the information to better understand the cleaning strategies used in San Diego Bay and inform potential next steps in our collective effort to improve water quality.

 For any questions, please email email@example.com